polterguy/magic/QA.md

 ## License

 1. Open the _"Home"_ link, paste in a valid license key into the _"Licence"_ textarea, and click _"Save"_.
 After some few seconds, the main landing page should turn green, and display the correct license information.
+You can find a valid test license in the _"magic.signals"_ project's repository.

 ## Crudifier/Endpoints